APRN by Robert Woolsey. ("Gas will never replace oil, from a revenue viewpoint.")

 Alaska's Most Under Reported News Events

-It's somewhat ironic that there isn't more support for balanced, economic reporting when one considers that media ratings and circulation and advertising all benefit from a robust economy.
+It's somewhat ironic that there isn't more support for balanced, economic reporting when one considers that media ratings and circulation and advertising -- in addition to every entitlement program in the state -- all benefit from a robust, oil-fired economy.

 Last Thursday's economic luncheon in Anchorage is a case in point.
 While the guest speaker's message conveyed economic risks that, "...families, businesses and government must consider," only those present heard the risks articulated.
-One can't consider what wasn't reported.
-Several of the aforementioned business publications were present, but most left-leaners were noticably absent from a standing room only event in one of Anchorage's major convention venues!
-(Read more below.)
+Citizens can't consider what wasn't reported.
+Several business publications were represented, but most mainstream media were noticeably absent from a standing room only event -- filled with decision makers -- in one of Anchorage's major convention venues!

-Last Friday's Commonwealth North Energy Action Coalition chaired by long-time Alaska energy expert Mary Ann Pease (Photo below) featured Scott Jepsen, Vice President of External Affairs, ConocoPhillips Alaska, who gave a briefing on ConocoPhillips' extensive Alaska North Slope and Cook Inlet development activities resulting, in part, from SB 21, the production tax reform bill enacted by the Legislature a year ago.
-(More below.)
+Last Friday's Commonwealth North Energy Action Coalition chaired by long-time Alaska energy expert Mary Ann Pease featured Scott Jepsen, Vice President of External Affairs, ConocoPhillips Alaska (NGP Photo), who gave a briefing on ConocoPhillips' extensive Alaska North Slope and Cook Inlet development activities resulting, in part, from SB 21, the production tax reform bill enacted by the Legislature a year ago.
+(More reporting and event photos below.)

 During the winter, the Resource Development Council for Alaska and Alaska Support Industry Alliance provide -- for members and the general public -- weekly natural resource speakers who address the core issues of Alaska's economic prosperity.
 The Alaska Miners meet weekly in the winter.